- How to Comfort Someone Whose Spouse Committed Suicide

 - What Can I Tell My Boyfriend to Make Him Feel Better If His Mom Is Dying?

-- How to Deal With an Emotionally Abusive & Narcissistic Stepmom
+- How to Deal With a Person Grieving & Lashing Out

 When you hear about someone's death, you may say to the bereaved, "I know how you must feel."
 While intended to convey empathy, your words may communicate a different message.
 The mourner may resent your presumption or feel that you underestimate the depth of his grief.
 People often respond inappropriately to another's loss because they feel helpless and uncomfortable with expressions of grief, explains Camille Wortman, professor of psychology at Stony Brook University.
 To help the bereaved, friends and family need to rise above their personal discomfort.